 Linkedin, Fiverr, Craigslist, Google and Video Igniter are all great places to find talented animators for your project.
-Below are some resources to help you figure out if the animators you found will be a good fit for your project:
+Below are some video production resources that will help you figure out if the animators you found will be a good fit for your project:

 - How do you hire an animator?

 - 9 Things to Look For When Hiring An Animator to create an animation.

 - How do you outsource an animated video project?

 - What’s the difference between hiring an animation studio, a freelance animator and Video Igniter?